Robert Morris (pastor)

 Robert Preston Morris (born July 29, 1961) is an American former televangelist, pastor, and convicted child sex offender.
-He founded Gateway Church, a megachurch in Southlake, Texas in 2000 and served as its senior pastor until 2024, when he resigned after being publicly accused of sexually assaulting a 12-year-old girl in the 1980s.
+He founded Gateway Church, a megachurch in Southlake, Texas, in 2000 and served as its senior pastor until 2024, when he resigned after being publicly accused of sexually assaulting a 12-year-old girl in the 1980s.

 In March 2025, he was indicted on five counts of lewd or indecent acts with a child.
 In October 2025, he pleaded guilty to all five charges.
-He will be incarcerated for six months and then be on probation for the remainder of his 10-year sentence.
+He was incarcerated for six months before being released in March 2026 and placed on probation for the remainder of his 10-year sentence.
 He must also register as a sex offender.

 Personal life

-Morris was born on July 29, 1961 in Marshall, Texas.
+Morris was born on July 29, 1961, in Marshall, Texas.
 He grew up a Baptist and is a graduate of Pine Tree High School in Longview, Texas.
 He attended East Texas Baptist College in Marshall and Criswell Center for Biblical Studies in East Dallas.

 Morris has been married to his wife, Debbie, since 1980, and they have three children.